Argentine street artist Lean Frizzera has been forced to cover up his own mural after a local resident complained that the image was ‘pornographic’.

 Continue reading

-New mural by Argentine street artists Roma in Villa Ballester, Buenos Aires.
+New mural by Argentine street artist Roma in Villa Ballester, Buenos Aires.
 Photos by Buenos Aires Street Art.
+Continue reading

 Big cat spotted in Buenos Aires!
 Lioness by Cabaio Stencil painted a few days ago in Chacarita.